 Inspector General (IG)

-The U.S. Army Medical Department Center and School (AMEDDC&S) and Fort Sam Houston Inspector General (IG) Office is available to Commanders, Soldiers, Family Members, Civilian Employees and others seeking help with problems related to the U.S. Army.
+The Inspector General (IG) Office is available to Commanders, Soldiers, Family members, Civilian employees, and others seeking help with problems related to the U.S. Army.

 Serve as an impartial fact-finder and problem solver - be the honest broker.

-Provide assistance, conduct inspections, investigations & inquiries and teach & train in order to enhance mission readiness and improve the effectiveness, efficiency, discipline and morale of the units and Soldiers assigned or attached to or under the Operational Control (OPCON) of the AMEDDC&S and Fort Sam Houston
+Provide assistance, conduct inspections, investigations & inquiries, and teach & train in order to enhance mission readiness and improve the effectiveness, efficiency, discipline, and morale of the units and Soldiers assigned or attached to or under the Operational Control (OPCON) of the MEDCoE and Fort Sam Houston

 Staff Judge Advocate (SJA)

-Provide commanders and staffs with accurate, proactive legal advice on all issues affecting the United States Army Medical Department Center and School and provide quality legal instruction to Center and School faculty, students, and permanent party personnel.
+Provide commanders and staffs with accurate, proactive legal advice on all issues affecting the MEDCoE, and provide quality legal instruction to Center and School faculty, students, and permanent party personnel.